pronique/CakePHP-ProUtils-Plugin/readme.md

 The ProUtils plugin is a growing collection of useful components, behaviors, helpers, and libraries.
 Here we will list and detail each component.

+Note: The plugin is designed to work with CakePHP 2.1, this requirement is dictated by the implementation of CakePHP 2.1's Events System.
+Most components should work with 2.0 with little or no modifications.
+The plugin is not backwards compatiable with 1.3 or 1.2 and never will be.

 ## Behaviors

 * CsvExport        - adds the ability to export csv data from the model.